Origin of the flute

-Thomann seeks to cover the wide market of musical instruments with a very varied catalog, especially wind instruments such as saxophones, transverse flutes, harmonicas and others.
-But they are also very good at meeting the needs of students in a comprehensive way and with this dulcimer they have succeeded once again.
+Thomann's catalogue is the catalog that covers a wide range of musical instruments, particularly wind instruments such as saxophones, transverse flutes, harmonicas, and others.
+They are also very good at meeting the needs of students in a comprehensive manner, as evidenced by this dulcimer.

-This alto recorder is made entirely of ABS plastic.
-When you hold it in your hands you can feel the weight and density of its material, which is definitely denser than that of any Yamaha flute.
-We believe that it is made of ABS reinforced with metal to obtain a higher density and better acoustic qualities, although this is not made clear in the characteristics of the instrument.
+This alto flute is entirely constructed of ABS plastic.
+This flute is significantly denser than any Yamaha flute.
+We believe it is made of ABS reinforced with metal to achieve a higher density and better acoustic qualities, though this is not stated in the instrument's specifications.

-The sound is great news for recorder lovers, because it is rich in nuance and with harmonics that few, if any, other recorders in this price range have.
-Likewise, we found the sustain to be very good, it has body and the reverb gives a rough sound that we love.
+The sound is fantastic news for flute enthusiasts, as it is full of nuance and harmonics that few if any, other flutes in this price range have.
+Similarly, we found the sustain to be very good, with body and a rough sound that we enjoy.

-In the sustained notes one can feel a certain roughness, while in the fast notes one can perceive agility in the movements and each of the sound transitions.
-Scales will not be a problem because the double holes allow you to achieve the sharps or, failing that, the flats.
-The double holes bring great versatility to the Thomann flute, so you can play baroque, classical and modern pieces without the common sonic limitations.
+The sustained notes have a roughness to them, whereas the fast notes have agility in the movements and each of the sound transitions.
+Scales will be no problem because the double holes allow for sharps or, failing that, flats.
+The double holes give the Thomann flute great versatility, allowing you to play baroque, classical, and modern pieces without the usual sonic limitations.

-We can say that the Thomann TRA-21G Alto is very complete because it is built in three pieces that you can adjust to facilitate the fingering, while the richness of the sound brings great versatility and the quality of the ABS give it a greater resistance than most proposals on the market.
+The Thomann TRA-21G Alto is very complete because it is built in three pieces that can be adjusted to facilitate fingering, the richness of the sound brings great versatility, and the quality of the ABS gives it greater resistance than most proposals on the market.

-We recommend it for beginners and intermediate players who want to buy a recorder with remarkable features at a very affordable price.
+We recommend it for beginners and intermediate players looking for a flute with impressive features at a low price.
 Interested?
 Find the best price at Thomann.